-Tahirah is a Senior Manager of Community Development at Health Union.
+Tahirah is an Associate Director of Community Development at Health Union.
 Tahirah holds a Bachelor of Science degree in public health and a Master of Public Health degree (Biostatistics and Epidemiology) from Temple University.
 Her professional background has been focused on improving reproductive health outcomes in adolescents/young adults through community outreach, short-term counseling, empowerment/advocacy, and program implementation.
 She is excited at the prospect of creating flourishing online spaces that intentionally provide support and information.

 Sarah is a Manager, Community Development Sarah has a background in public relations, journalism, digital marketing, and medical conference event management, Sarah knows exactly how to create safe, supportive spaces for those living with chronic illnesses.
 Sarah combines her experience on the business side of marketing for the medical industry with her passion for writing to encourage members to speak freely and create meaningful connections.